Zeila Ruins

 Best Time to Visit

-The best time to visit Zeila Ruins is during the dry season, which spans from December to February.
-The weather is pleasant, with mild temperatures and minimal rainfall.
-Exploring the ruins under clear skies and cool breezes makes for an ideal experience.
-However, if you prefer a more offbeat adventure, visiting during the shoulder seasons of October to November or March to April can also be rewarding.
+The ideal time to visit Zeila is during the dry season, from December to February, when the weather is mild and rainfall is minimal.
+For those seeking a quieter experience, the shoulder seasons of October to November or March to April can also be rewarding, though the weather may be less predictable.

-Getting to Zeila Ruins can be an adventure in itself.
-The nearest major airport is Hargeisa International Airport, located in Somalia’s capital, Hargeisa.
-From there, you can hire a local guide or rent a car to make the approximately 5-hour journey to Zeila.
-The roads can be bumpy, so be prepared for a rugged ride.
-Alternatively, you can also take a domestic flight from Hargeisa to Berbera and then travel overland to Zeila.
+Traveling to Zeila requires some planning.
+The nearest major airport is Hargeisa International Airport in Somaliland’s capital.
+From Hargeisa, it’s about a 5-hour drive to Zeila.
+The roads can be rough, so be prepared for a bumpy ride.
+Alternatively, you can fly to Berbera and then travel overland to Zeila.
+Hiring a local guide can enhance your journey, providing insights and ensuring a smoother experience.

 Local Transportation